lednikita0481/SIMD/README.md

 # SIMD
 These programs were made for checking the efficiency of using SIMD instructions in calculations.
 For that purpose, Mandelbrot set and classical alpha blending were implemented.

+SIMD (Single Instruction, Multiple Data) is a technique that allows a single instruction to be executed on multiple pieces of data at the same time with help of special processor's module, thus improving performance.

 ## Mandelbrot set

 <img src="img/mandelbrot_img.png">